andrejewski/emf/README.md

 EMF
 ===

-Classes and Integrations for Flux.
+Classes and integrations for Flux.
 Dispatcher, Store, and Actor ES6 classes.
-Directly extends the Flux Dispatcher, so upgrading is as simple changing the module name.
+Directly extends the Flux Dispatcher, so upgrading is as simple as changing the module name.

 ```bash
 npm install emf